McNepp/QApplicationContext/README.md

 How do we do this?
 The answer is simple: we supply the required property-name and value at registration:

-    context -> registerService<RestPropFetcher,QNetworkAccessManager("hamburgWeather", {{"url", "https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"}});
+    context -> registerService<RestPropFetcher,QNetworkAccessManager>("hamburgWeather", {{"url", "https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10147"}});

 Likewise, we could register a second service that will fetch the weather-information for Berlin:

-    context -> registerService<RestPropFetcher,QNetworkAccessManager("berlinWeather", {{"url", "https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10382"}});
+    context -> registerService<RestPropFetcher,QNetworkAccessManager>("berlinWeather", {{"url", "https://dwd.api.proxy.bund.dev/v30/stationOverviewExtended?stationIds=10382"}});

 ## One-to-many relations

 Now, let's extend our example a bit: we want to create a component that shall receive the fetched values from all RestPropFetchers and somehow sum them up.
 Such a component could look like this:

-    class PropSummary : public QObject {
+    class PropFetcherAggregator : public QObject {
       Q_OBJECT

       public:

-      explicit PropSummary(const QList<RestPropFetcher>& fetchers, QObject* parent = nullptr);
+      explicit PropFetcherAggregator(const QList<RestPropFetcher>& fetchers, QObject* parent = nullptr);
     };

-Note that the above component comprises a 1 -> N relationship with its dependent components.
+Note that the above component comprises a one-to-N relationship with its dependent components.
-We must notify the QApplicationContext about this, so that it can correctly inkect all the matching dependencies into the component's constructor.
+We must notify the QApplicationContext about this, so that it can correctly inject all the matching dependencies into the component's constructor.
 The following statement will do the trick:

-   context -> registerService<PropSummary,Dependency<RestPropFetcher,Cardinality::N>>("propSummary");
+   context -> registerService<PropFetcherAggregator,Dependency<RestPropFetcher,Cardinality::N>>("propFetcherAggregation");

 ## Service-interfaces

 In the preceeding example, we have used our QObject-derived class `RestPropFetcher` directly.
-We have also specified the class as the dependency-type for `RestPropSummary`.
+We have also specified the class as the dependency-type for `PropFetcherAggregator`.
 However, in most complex applications you will likely use an abstract base-class (or 'interface').
 Additionally, this interface need not be derived from QObject!
 This is well supported by QApplicationContext.
 First, let's declare our interface: